-Mthonjaneni (KZ 285) is one of the five local municipalities that make up King Cetshwayo District together with Mfolozi (KZ 281), uMhlathuze (KZ 282), uMlalazi (KZ 284) and Nkandla (KZ 286).
+Mthonjaneni Municipality (KZ 285) is one of the five local municipalities that make up King Cetshwayo District (KCD).
+The other locals that forms KCD district are Mfolozi (KZ 281), uMhlathuze (KZ 282), uMlalazi (KZ 284) and Nkandla (KZ 286).
 The Mthonjaneni Municipality consist of 13 wards as per the new demarcations after the 2016 Local Government Elections.